-Interview at the Grand Hotel, Sheffield, England.
-The article in Darts circulates among collectors as a poor quality scan with small parts almost or entirely illegible.
+The interview took place at the Grand Hotel, Sheffield, England.
+The article was circulating among collectors as a poor quality scan with a some parts almost or entirely illegible.
 As a result, the version of the text included in Every Mind Polluting Word has a few errors and omissions.
-What appears to be a slightly better quality scan is now available, though it is still illegible in places, and a revised version of the text is given below.
+A completely legible scan is now available and a full version of the text is given below.
 The additions and corrections are highlighted in red font.

-"I try to harmonise with songs the lonesome sparrow sings," sang Bob Dylan, alone on the stage at a packed City Hall last Friday: Dylan is himself sparrow-like - a thin, faded, ruffled sparrow - but one that sings to the tune of £2,000 per concert.
+"I try to harmonise with songs the lonesome sparrow sings," sang Bob Dylan, alone on the stage at a packed City Hall last Friday.
+Dylan is himself sparrow-like - a thin, faded, ruffled sparrow - but one that sings to the tune of £2,000 per concert.